VERIFY BEFORE RELYING

 Pearson VUE's Florida fact sheet says candidates must apply to the Florida Division of Real Estate for authorization before making an exam reservation.
 Once approved, the candidate becomes eligible to make the reservation.

 You can schedule online through Pearson VUE or by phone.
-Pearson's Florida page says appointments may be made up to one calendar day before the day you want to test, subject to availability.
+Pearson's Florida fact sheet says phone reservations can be made up to and including the day you want to test, subject to availability, while online scheduling depends on available appointment inventory.
+No walk-in testing is permitted.

 Before you schedule